 The Board of Directors, acting upon the recommendation of the Audit Committee, has appointed the independent public accounting firm of Deloitte & Touche LLP ("Deloitte") to be the Company's auditors for the fiscal year ending January 29, 2005.
 As in the past, the Board has determined that it would be desirable to request ratification of its appointment by the shareholders of the Company.
-If the shareholders do not ratify the appointment of Deloitte, the appointment of independent public accountants will be reconsidered by the Board.
-A representative of Deloitte will be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires, and will be available to respond to appropriate questions.
+If the shareholders do not ratify the appointment of Deloitte will be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires, and will be available to respond to appropriate questions.